 "I know that you visit 18+ content", "Your local network has been compromised", "I infected your computer with my private trojan", and "You have 46 Hours in order to make the payment" are some examples of other sextortion spam campaigns.

-Due to the relative prevalence of spam mail, it is strongly recommended to exercise caution with incoming emails.
+Due to the prevalence of spam mail, exercise caution with incoming emails.

 How do spam campaigns infect computers?

-Text presented in the "Zero day security vulnerability on Zoom app" scam email letter:
+Text presented in the "Zero day security vulnerability on Zoom app" scam email message:

 Subject: Regarding Zoom Conference call